Securing Lasting Weight Loss Post-Tummy Tuck: Facts, Figures, and Real-Life Successes

 After some traumatic life events and feeling discouraged, Cali jumped back into her fitness journey by incorporating weight lifting and hiking and eventually got an abdominoplasty to remove the last of the excess fat and skin.
 She said that the procedure and recovery were painful but that “every day gets better…so worth it!”

-What Other Surgeries & Procedures Are Effective for Weight Loss?
+Procedures That Are Effective for Weight Loss

-Tummy tucks are one of the most commonly requested aesthetic procedures in the U.S. and while they’re generally considered safe, it’s important to do your research and ensure you’re getting a safe tummy tuck from a plastic surgeon who is experienced, has high patient satisfaction, leaves minimal scarring, and is constantly up to date on risks and potential improvements.2
+Tummy tucks are one of the most commonly requested aesthetic procedures in the U.S. and while they’re generally considered safe, it’s important to do your research and ensure you’re getting a safe tummy tuck from a plastic surgeon who is experienced, has high patient satisfaction, leaves minimal scarring, and is constantly up to date on risks and potential improvements.6

-In an assessment of cosmetic surgery safety it was determined that most elective and cosmetic surgeries were deemed safe as long as they were done in an accredited office with experienced, board-certified surgeons–but in relation to other aesthetic procedures the abdominoplasty was deemed less safe than liposuction.3
+In an assessment of cosmetic surgery safety it was determined that most elective and cosmetic surgeries were deemed safe as long as they were done in an accredited office with experienced, board-certified surgeons–but in relation to other aesthetic procedures the abdominoplasty was deemed less safe than liposuction.7

-However, this higher risk or complication rate associated with getting an abdominoplasty can be at least partially attributed to the fact that tummy tucks are often paired with other procedures in the same visit (such as Brazilian butt lifts, breast augmentation or reduction, or liposuction)–therefore, it can be difficult to determine the true risk factor of a tummy tuck by itself since the combination of procedures drastically increases the complication rate and potential risk.4
+However, this higher risk or complication rate associated with getting an abdominoplasty can be at least partially attributed to the fact that tummy tucks are often paired with other procedures in the same visit (such as Brazilian butt lifts, breast augmentation or reduction, or liposuction)–therefore, it can be difficult to determine the true risk factor of a tummy tuck by itself since the combination of procedures drastically increases the complication rate and potential risk.8

 Other surgeries effective for weight loss are listed below with their possible risks.